pombase/website/src/docs/datasets/index.md

 ## Datasets

+All of the datasets compiled by PomBase are accessible from this page.
+These include genome sequence and features, protein features, associations to ontology terms, browser data, manually curated orthologs and gene names and identifiers.

-Note that some of the links below go to pages listing subdirectories that are organised slightly differently from the links on this page.
+Note that some of the links below go to pages listing sub-directories that are organised slightly differently from the links on this page.
 Your browser may prompt you to open or download files.

-If you have trouble finding anything, please ask the [helpdesk](mailto:${helpdesk_address}).
+If you cannot locate a dataset of interest please contact the [helpdesk](mailto:${helpdesk_address}).

 -------